Fee Deferral for Affordable Housing

 6. How does the city determine the eligibility of a project for fee incentives?

 a.
-Eligibility is based upon the rent charged for each dwelling unit or pricing for home ownership dwelling units.
-Affordable housing projects that include at least 25% of units affordable to households making no more than 80% of AMI (Area Median Income) for rental or 120% of AMI for home ownership can receive fee deferrals for building permit, impact, and sewer connection fees.
+Eligibility is based upon the rent charged for each dwelling unit or pricing for homeownership dwelling units.
+Affordable housing projects that include at least 10% of units affordable to households making no more than 80% of AMI (Area Median Income) for rental or 120% of AMI for homeownership can receive development-related fee deferrals.

 8. Is there a specific timeline for developers to apply for fee incentives in relation to their project timeline?